coding-society-projects/hangman-js/README.md

 1. Add canvas to draw the hgangman
 1. Replace the textfield with buttons for each letter.
 When a button is clicke it should be deactivated.
+1. Apply Bootstrap to make it good looking